 - Scalability.
 The CTI should be established in such a way that it can be easily scaled.
 It broadens easily at any level of consideration due to the accession of new participants, such as new jurisdictions, new supranational participants, new providers of trust services, and register systems. - Traceability.
-If required by the participants of electronic interaction, Any any fact of electronic interaction within the CTI should be recorded and available for conflict resolutions if necessary. - Cost efficiency.
-While making decision on a concrete variant of the CTI architecture, variants (varies?) comparison of the risk analysis should be taken into account.
+If required by the participants of electronic interaction, any fact of electronic interaction within the CTI should be recorded and available for conflict resolutions if necessary. - Cost efficiency.
+While making decision on a concrete variant of CTI architecture, the risk analysis should be taken into account.
 The CTI forming and functioning costs should be lower than possible losses caused by ICT-specified malfunctions and malicious activities. - Complexity.
 Coherent elaboration of legal, organizational and technological issues should be done within CTI establishment.
 A complex description allows correct functioning of the system as a whole and its single elements.

-IVH.
+IV.
 Common Trust Infrastructures coordination approaches

+The CTI architecture is selected according to the principles stated in the previous section.
+There are three levels of CTI coordination: legal, organizational and technological.

+Legal level

-- 166 The CTI architecture is selected according to the principals principles stated in the previous - 167 sectionPart two, chap.
-II above.
-There are three levels of CTI coordination: legal, organizational and - 168 technological. - 169 Legal level - 170 The CTI can be built on a single- or multi-domain basis.
-In the context of legal and organizational - 171 regulation, the multi-domain basis is the most complicated variant.
-Fig. 1 gives a general scheme of a - 172 possible approach to legal regulation.
+The CTI can be built on a single- or multi-domain basis.
+In the context of legal and organizational regulation, the multi-domain basis is the most complicated variant.
+Fig. 1 gives a general scheme of a possible approach to legal regulation.

-174 FIG.1.
+FIG.1.
 LEGAL LEVEL